organisciak/dissertation/document/4_posterior_objective.md

 The second measure of experience, query experience, refers to the number of tasks that a worker has completed within a single topical domain.
 In information retrieval relevance judgments, workers are asked to judge whether a document is relevant to a given query; thus, the query experience.
-Similarly, in the secondary dataset of Twitter sentiment ratings, workers were asked to annotate the opinion of the tweet regarding a given topic; i.e. what is the sentiment toward entity _Q_.
+Similarly, in the secondary dataset of Twitter sentiment ratings, workers were asked to annotate the opinion of the tweet regarding a given topic; i.e., what is the sentiment toward entity _Q_.

 ![Average accuracy of workers' nth contribution with a query.
 Only points aggregating 20 or more workers are shown.](../images/ch4-query-exp.png) {#fig:query-experience}